 VOCAL-NY has been working with Hester Street since 2017 to look at real estate options for the acquisition, renovation and expansion of its current space.
 The team conducted surveys and identified the current Boerum Hill location as critical to the organization’s constituents given its proximity to Barclays Center/Atlantic Ave and the public transportation options that serve surrounding low-income communities.
 In 2017 alone, VOCAL-NY served over 780 people, 80% of whom lived in the same or adjacent zip code as its current building.
 VOCAL-NY provides direct services out of this location and coordinates the efforts of its outreach teams to offer services in 9 additional neighborhoods throughout Brooklyn.

 Hester Street is helping VOCAL-NY acquire and renovate a 6,000 SF building in Downtown Brooklyn and supported the organization’s application to secure $2.3 million in capital funding from the City Council.
-After acquisition, VOCAL-NY will also take over the third floor of the space, gaining additional room that will alleviate the overcrowded administrative areas while also allowing the organization to provide private counseling areas for clients.
+After acquisition, VOCAL-NY is expected to take over the third floor of its building to alleviate overcrowded administrative and counseling spaces.
 The acquisition will help reduce the group’s ongoing monthly property expenses, allowing a monthly mortgage that is lower than their current rent while increasing their office/program space and ensuring that resources are focused on staffing and services.